Transmission Generator Interconnections

 5. Standard Generator Interconnection Agreement

 This agreement outlines the terms and conditions of the interconnection.
-Following the signing of an agreement, BC Hydro will initiate construction and commissioning of the identified Network Upgrades.
-Once online and operating commercially, BC Hydro continues to provide support to independent power projects (IPPs).
+Following the signing of an agreement, we will initiate construction and commissioning of the identified Network Upgrades.
+Once online and operating commercially, we continue to provide support to independent power projects (IPPs).

 - Site Control Criteria [PDF, 321 KB]